brim-borium/spotify_sdk/example/README.md

 Demonstrates how to use the spotify_sdk plugin.

 You can edit the `.env` file in the root of the example project with your own `CLIENT_ID` and `REDIRECT_URL` or keep it as is to use the sample ones.
+Make sure that you don't push your credentials to a public repository.

 ```sh
 CLIENT_ID=Your Client Id